spring-projects/spring-data-rest/doc/main_wiki.md

 # Spring Data JPA Repository Web Exporter

 The Spring Data JPA Repository Web Exporter allows you to export your [JPA Repositories](http://static.springsource.org/spring-data/data-jpa/docs/current/reference/html/#jpa.repositories) as a RESTful web application.
-The exporter exposes the CRUD methods of a [CrudRepository](http://static.springsource.org/spring-data/data-commons/docs/1.1.0.RELEASE/api/org/springframework/data/repository/CrudRepository.html) for doing basic entity management.
+The exporter exposes the CRUD methods of a [CrudRepository](http://static.springsource.org/spring-data/data-commons/docs/1.4.0.M1/api/org/springframework/data/repository/CrudRepository.html) for doing basic entity management.
 Relationships can also be managed between linked entities.
 The exporter is deployed as a traditional Spring MVC Controller, which means all the traditional Spring MVC tools are available to work with the Web Exporter (like Spring Security, for instance).

 ### Installation

 #### Servlet environment

-To use the Spring Data Web Exporter, you need to build a WAR file.
-Start by cloning the base web application project that contains the web.xml file you'll need to run the Web Exporter: [https://github.com/SpringSource/spring-data-rest-webmvc](https://github.com/SpringSource/spring-data-rest-webmvc).
+Deployment of the Spring Data Web Exporter is extremely flexible.
+You can build a WAR file for deploying in a Servlet 2.5 environment.
+You can drop the spring-data-rest-webmvc.jar artifact into an existing Servlet 3.0 application (the [O'Reilly Spring Data book example application](https://github.com/SpringSource/spring-data-book/blob/master/rest/src/main/java/com/oreilly/springdata/rest/RestWebApplicationInitializer.java) contains a Spring 3.1 [WebApplicationInitializer](http://static.springsource.org/spring-framework/docs/current/javadoc-api/org/springframework/web/WebApplicationInitializer.html)).
+Start by cloning the base web application project: [https://github.com/SpringSource/spring-data-rest-webmvc](https://github.com/SpringSource/spring-data-rest-webmvc).
+This application contains a web.xml file.
+If you want the XML-free Servlet 3.0 version, simply delete `src/main/webapp`, create a WebApplicationInitializer as mentioned above, build the WAR file, and then deploy that to your Servlet 3.0 container (Jetty 8 or similar).

     git clone https://github.com/SpringSource/spring-data-rest-webmvc.git
     cd spring-data-rest-webmvc